LISP GUI Examples

 problem by avoiding partial updates in the input’s action:

-Perhaps a better way to handle this would be to make the
+Perhaps a better way to handle this would be to make the #:value->text

-argument smarter and have it pass the current text to
+argument smarter and have it pass the current text to the rendering

-rendering function can decide whether or not it needs to change the
+can decide whether or not it needs to change the text.
+I'll have to

-text.
-I’ll have to experiment with that.
+experiment with that.